(Oh, it’s perfectly okay! It doesn’t violate the Confidentiality Code when it’s the patient who does the blabbing.)

 Me: No, the couch.
 How does the couch feel?

 Therapist: Oh!
-Well the fabric is kinda scratchy and there’s too much stuffing behind my lower back and I notice a slight tear in the…
+Well the new factory smell is obnoxious and the fabric is kinda scratchy and there’s too much stuffing behind my lower back and I notice a slight tear in the…

 Me: (looking at watch) Well that’s all the time we have for today.
 We’ll take up the topic of lumpy, bumpy, grumpy sofas at our next appointment.